SoraDaibu/contract-samples/contracts/README.md

 # Description for specifications of contracts

 ## Auction
 [Auction](Auction.sol) is an initial NFT offering auction contract with proxy which has an upgradeable feature (ERC1967).
+[Auction](Auction.sol) is optimized for initial NFT offering, which is designed to be minted when there is bids for a token and auction is settled.

 [Auction](Auction.sol) offers features to
 1. create auction for multiple tokens of an NFT contract, which can only be called by the contract owner